ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/published/redirection_in_bash.md

 > Can someone clarify the man page and explain exactly what is happening with this syntax?

 Yes, I can.
-I'm also trying to understand a variety of behaviors and bits of bash syntax too, so let's go through the statement in question, and some examples in order to gain a better understanding.
+I'm also trying to understand a variety of behaviors and bits of bash syntax too, so let's go through the statement in question, and some examples in order to gain a better understanding together.

 ## Quick Summary